After having your Proof of Concept, the next step is to give your idea shape and form by creating a software prototype.

 Requirement gathering identifies all the essential knowledge from the technology to the user interface and user experience.
 The requirement gathering helps you to find the functionality of the software.
 While covering all the extensive detail about the most critical functionalities, you can also get some insight and ideas regarding software design.

-Step 2: Initial prototype development
+Step 2: Initial software prototype development

 With the initial requirements in place, your technology partner creates a basic prototype.
 The focus is on the general view of the software and functionality as described by you.
 The whole idea of the software prototype concept is to have an idea of its workings and user experience.

-Step 3: Detailed prototype development
+Step 3: Detailed software prototype development

 The detailed prototype focuses on the exact functionality of the software.
 In this step, your technology partner uses advanced tools to provide a graphical interface of the product.